WestDRI/wgpages/content/annex.md

 ### Remove files from annex control

-What if we have both added and committed the file -- how do we undo that, i.e. how do we remove a file from under git-annex control?
+What if we have both added and committed the file -- how do we undo that, i.e. how do we remove a file from git-annex control?
 Follow the same two steps and update the repository:

 ```sh
 ga unannex test80145      # unannex one file currently under git-annex control